Elite Dangerous: Development

-At the 2011 Game Developers Conference, following a presentation on the development of the original Elite, Braben was asked in a Q&A session if Elite 4 was still on the drawing board.
+At the 2011 Game Developers Conference, following a presentation on the development of the original Elite, Braben was asked in a Q&A session at the 2011 Game Developers Conference if Elite 4 was still on the drawing board.
 He replied "yes, it would be a tragedy for it not to be".
 The project had difficulty in attracting sufficient funding, which Braben had attributed to the traditional publishing model, which he saw as being biased against games with no recent comparable predecessors.
+Space sims were unpopular at the time which made it difficult to secure a publisher.
+When Frontier Developments greenlit the project there were no other major space games since Freelancer (2003).
+Braben also found it unacceptable to have a publisher steer development in a particular direction.